joemoose/psiops/docs/character.md

 5. Set your **Armor** equal to the total armor bonuses supplied by your gear.
 6. Roll a D66 to select your character’s **Drive** from the following Drives table.
 	- You can’t select a drive that another player on the team already has—reroll duplicates.
+7. Roll a D66 twice to select two starting **Skills** from the following Skills table.
-7. Choose your native **language** and a second language that you’re fluent in.
+8. Choose your native **language** and a second language that you’re fluent in.
 Choose additional languages equal to your WILLPOWER or TACTICS score.
-8. Choose your character’s **codename**.
+9. Choose your character’s **codename**.

 ### Psionic Talents